 - Paper towels

-- Cash: Whether you bug in or out, you need cash on hand.
-Cash allows you to bug out easier.
+Whether you bug in or out, you need cash on hand.
+Cash allows you to bug out more easily.
 If you decide to bug out and power is out, stores may only accept cash for a few days until the power returns.
 It is also smart to have some cash on your body in a variety of bills.